-The Brogue is one of the most iconic shoe designs for men.
-The term brogue refers to the punching of holes into leather, the more holes that are on the shoe the more brogueing it has.
+The Brogue is widely regarded to be one of the most iconic shoe designs for men.
+With a unique style that can be easily identified by looking at the surface of the shoe, the first thing to note is that the term ‘brogue’ refers to the holes punched into the leather.
+The more holes that are on the shoe, the more brogueing it has.

-At Herring we have made our own bespoke ranges for many years and the two-tone is the core of our in-house designs.
-Our Fencote is one of our most popular shoes, showing that two-tone can be very tasteful, rather than brash.
+At Herring we have made our own bespoke ranges of brogues for many years and the two-tone is the core of our in-house designs.
 Similarly our own Herring tweed brogues are easy to wear with many colours, incorporating greens, browns, reds and blue.